-Reinforcing bars are not required for every concrete project.
-The natural strength of concrete will be able to withstand the pressures to be applied to it, and the floor will help hold it together.
-No, you don't need rebar for a 4-inch above grade concrete slab.
-A 4-inch thick cast slab on the ground and in permanent contact with it will float and no rebar is required.
+Reinforcing bars are not always necessary for concrete projects.
+The natural strength of concrete is often enough to withstand the pressures it will be subjected to, and the floor can help hold it together.
+For a 4-inch above grade concrete slab, no rebar is required.
+A 4-inch thick cast slab on the ground and in permanent contact with it will float and no rebar is needed.

 However, it is recommended to use reinforcing bars in concrete 5 to 6 inches thick.
 The purpose of the steel bars is to provide the concrete with greater tensile strength, which helps to reduce cracking.
 Concrete slabs poured into the ground with a properly prepared and compacted base, and which are not expected to bear heavy loads, do not require reinforcing bars.
 Rust marks on the surface of the concrete, unless it has been left by something placed on the concrete, often indicate oxidation of the reinforcing steel.

 Depending on the type of rebar used, how well the concrete is sealed, and how much moisture is introduced, reinforced concrete can last less than a hundred years.
 The American Concrete Institute (ACI) lists the factors that influence the thickness of the facing concrete to support the rebar.
 Curing concrete isolates it from oxygen, which is what causes steel to oxidize.
 That's why thicker concrete slabs are better suited to steel reinforcement.